googlefonts/googlesans-flex/.github/actions/create-import-branch/README.md

 1. Checkout main
 2. Create/Checkout import branch as worktree
 3. Delete the sources, and move the `updated-sources/sources` in
+4. Get the design sources from `imported-branch`
-4. Commit
+5. Commit
-5. Rebase on `main`
+6. Rebase on `main`
     * If this fails, a push without rebase is done instead, but the pipeline fails
     * This is so someone can intervene and do the rebase themselves if they want to, resolving conflicts
     * Otherwise, just delete the import branch and start over
     * Conflicts should be super rare
-6. Push
+7. Push

 Outputs:
 * `import-branch`: the name of the new/updated import branch